9th November 2020, world news goes into overdrive.

 Absolutely not!
 Did you know that on average the air inside a building is worse than the air outside?
 According to the Environmental Protection Agency (EPA), the levels of indoor air pollutants are often 2 to 5 times higher than outdoor levels.
 In some cases these levels can exceed 100 times that of outdoor levels of the same pollutants.

-Our reactions to issues are massively different if we can touch, see, or feel things.
-We take things more seriously if our senses are engaged.
+Naturally, our reactions to issues are massively different when we can touch, see or feel things.
+By engaging our senses in this way, we consequently take matters more seriously and respond with greater attention.

-If we can’t smell fell or see anything then we are all completely happy that there is no problem.
+If we can’t smell, feel or see anything then we are all completely happy that there is no problem.
 No senses engaged, no problem.

-Imagine how quickly you would be on the phone to an expert if all viruses were coloured red, germs were yellow and aerosols were blue.
-The view inside your building would be like you have just stepped inside a rainbow .
+Just imagine how quickly you would call an expert if all viruses appeared red, germs yellow and aerosols blue.
+In that case, the view inside your building would feel as though you had just stepped into a rainbow.
+It would make potential threats immediately visible and easier to respond to.

 What is the point if COVID-19 has disappeared?

-For one I do not think Covid-19 will disappear anytime soon.
-There are a lot of other viruses out there such as flu, c-diff and Noro.
+While COVID-19 may disappear soon, we still need to consider that there are a lot of other viruses out there.
+Such as flu, c-diff and Noro.
 They spread around offices and schools causing illness and time off work.

 This costs the company money in downtime, project delays and other costs.